langtech/langtech.github.com/aikuma/howto.md

 These other screens are explained in seperate sections below:

 * The Aikuma logo will always bring you back to this screen when you are in other areas of the application.
+* The red recording button will take you to the [recording screen][#Record].
+You will be able to make a recording.
 * The question mark will take you out of the application to the [Aikuma website](http://lp20.org/aikuma/index.html).
 * The person image will take you to the list of [users][Users].
 You will be able to add a new user.
 * The gear will take you to the [settings][Settings] screen.
 Here you can set the default languages and synching mode.